 An intimate table service bar, found off the beaten track down Brewers Lane near Richmond Green, So Bar certainly keeps the drinkers talking.
 Their Dark & Stormy and Kentucky Mule are particularly special, while a bowl of Jamaican John Thirsty should keep you and a few friends busy.

 A country pub that takes its drink offering very, very seriously, the list of gins here is long enough to open a shop with.
-Cocktails like Pink, Tea & Tonic (gin, rose and white pomegranate tea and tonic) mean there are adventurous flavours to explore.
+Cocktails like Purple Haze (Silent Pool, passionfruit, peach and lemon) mean there are adventurous flavours to explore.